Bioconductor/bioconductor.org/content/developers/package-guidelines.md

    installation process.
 If the installation process is non-trivial, a top-level README file should be included to document the process.

-Packages should specify the R version on which they depend.
-This is usually the current development version.

 <p class="back_to_top">[ <a href="#top">Back to top</a> ]</p>

 <h2 id="classes">S4 Classes and Methods</h2>